Piano Concerto No. 3 (Beethoven)

-The Piano Concerto No. 3 in C minor, Op.
-37 is generally thought to have been composed in 1800, although the year of its composition has been questioned by some contemporary musicologists.
+Beethoven's Piano Concerto No. 3 in C minor, Op.
+37 is thought to have been composed in 1800, although the year of its composition has been questioned by some contemporary musicologists.
 It was first performed on 5 April 1803, with the composer as soloist.
 During that same performance, the Second Symphony and the oratorio Christ on the Mount of Olives were also premiered.
-The composition was published in 1804, and was dedicated to Prince Louis Ferdinand of Prussia.
-The first primary theme is reminiscent of that of Mozart's 24th Piano Concerto.
+The composition was published in 1804 and was dedicated to Prince Louis Ferdinand of Prussia.
+The first primary theme is reminiscent of that of Mozart's 24th Piano Concerto, also in C minor.